Lisa Hensley, Arroyo Grande, CA

 Wes Armstrong, San Luis Obispo, CA

-Recently retired from 44 years as a dentist and rancher Wes enjoys a wide variety of outdoor activities.
+Retired from 44 years as a dentist and rancher, Wes enjoys a wide variety of outdoor activities.
 They include Scouting, 4H, mountaineering, skiing, scuba diving, skydiving, racing motorcycles, trail building, logging, snow surveying, calf roping, rock climbing, backpacking, sailing, triathlons, and marathons.
 In addition Wes past experiences include being an Air Force veteran, First Aid and CPR instructor, commercial fishing boat captain, pilot and flight instructor and a planning commission member.
 He and his wife, Marilyn, have 5 grown children and 9 grandchildren.
 In 2014, Wes began leading a popular bi-monthly hiking program for Camp Fire youth, families, and the community.
 He also conducts training and leads the annual High Sierra Backpacking Trip.
 Wes looks forward to sharing the excitement and wonder of the outdoors with young people.

 Heather Brough, Arroyo Grande, CA